hamza-ouaddi/Weather-App/README.md

 <ul>
   <li>To use the application, you either type the city name, or by allowing the application to detect your location.</li>
-  <li>The application shows the tempurature degree, the description of the weather, how it feels like, and the humidity.</li>
+  <li>The application shows the temperature degree, the description of the weather, how it feels like, and the humidity.</li>
   <li>In addition, the webpage background changes depending on the weather, as well as the icon.</li>
 </ul>